Design System - Senior Engineer 🧑💻

 The documentation indicates a lot of things work between Vue 2 and Vue 3 with this build, but we've found that's not always the case.
 Especially where APIs have changed, or you are using old/undocumented parts of the Vue 2 API.
 Inspect your application closely and assert things are working in a local environment rather than assuming so.

-The migration build is not intended for long-term usage.
-Even with all flags set for Vue 2 support, the MDS Vue 2 components are not expected to fully work within a Vue 3 environment.
-We will not provide support for any issues in this scenario.
-Our guidance is to use the new MDS Vue 3 components in a Vue 3 environment.
+The migration build may be used in production but is not intended for long-term usage.
+The MDS Vue 2 components may work in the migration build, but are not fully tested and will not work without the vue 2 polyfills enabled.
+You can read our migration guidance for more details.
+Our primary suggestion is to use the new MDS Vue 3 components in a Vue 3 environment whenever possible.

 If your project requires MDS, we suggest starting with the latest version of Vue 2 and avoiding Vue 2 APIs that are not supported in Vue 3 where possible.
 Once MDS Vue 3 components are available for Beta we will invite teams to begin testing them in Vue 3 environments.
 We cannot provide support for any teams trying to use MDS Vue 2 components in a Vue 3 application as they are not expected to work properly.